-- (g) This section shall become inoperative on November 1, 2013, or the 91st calendar day following the adjournment of the 2013-14 First Extraordinary Session, whichever date is later. - SEC.
-24. Section 10113.95 is added to the Insurance Code, to read: - 10113.95. (a) A health insurer that renews individual grandfathered health plans shall be subject to this section. - (b) An insurer subject to this section shall have written policies, procedures, or underwriting guidelines establishing the criteria and process whereby the insurer makes its decision to provide or to deny coverage to individuals applying for an individual grandfathered health plan and sets the rate for that coverage.
-These guidelines, policies, or procedures shall ensure that the plan rating and underwriting criteria comply with Sections 10140 and 10291.5 and all other applicable provisions. - (c) On or before the June 1 next following the operative date of this section, and annually thereafter, every insurer shall file with the commissioner a general description of the criteria, policies, procedures, or guidelines that the insurer uses for rating and underwriting decisions related to individual grandfathered health plans, which means automatic declinable health conditions, health conditions that may lead to a coverage decline, height and weight standards, health history, health care utilization, lifestyle, or behavior that might result in a decline for coverage or severely limit the health insurance products for which individuals applying for coverage would be eligible.
-An insurer may comply with this section by submitting to the department underwriting materials or resource guides provided to agents and brokers, provided that those materials include the information required to be submitted by this section. - (d) Nothing in this section shall authorize public disclosure of company-specific rating and underwriting criteria and practices submitted to the commissioner. - (e) This section shall not apply to a closed block of business, as defined in Section 10176.10. - 38 (f) For purposes of this section, the following definitions shall apply:
+- 4 SEC.
+2. Section 10113.95 is added to the Insurance Code, to 5 read: - 10113.95. (a) A health insurer that renews individual grandfathered health benefit plans shall be subject to this section. - (b) An insurer subject to this section shall have written policies, procedures, or underwriting guidelines establishing the criteria and process whereby the insurer makes its decision to provide or to deny coverage to-individuals dependents applying for an individual grandfathered health benefit plan and sets the rate for that coverage.
+These guidelines, policies, or procedures shall ensure that the plan rating and underwriting criteria comply with Sections 10140 and 10291.5 and all other applicable provisions. provisions of state and federal law. - (c) On or before the June 1 next following the operative date of this section, and annually thereafter, every insurer shall file with the commissioner a general description of the criteria, policies, procedures, or guidelines that the insurer uses for rating and underwriting decisions related to individual grandfathered health benefit plans, which means automatic declinable health conditions, health conditions that may lead to a coverage decline, height and weight standards, health history, health care utilization, lifestyle, or behavior that might result in a decline for coverage or severely limit the health insurance products for which individuals applying for coverage would be eligible.
+An insurer may comply with this section by submitting to the department underwriting materials or resource guides provided to agents and brokers, provided that those materials include the information required to be submitted by this section. - (d) Nothing in this section shall authorize public disclosure of company-specific rating and underwriting criteria and practices submitted to the commissioner. - (e) This section shall not apply to a closed block of business, as defined in Section 10176.10.